joeharrison714/MVCGrid.Net/MVCGridExample/Content/MVCGridConfig.txt

                         .WithHeaderText("Any Header")
                         .WithValueExpression((i, c) => i.YourProperty); // use the Value Expression to return the cell text for this column
                 })
-                .WithRetrieveDataMethod((options) =>
+                .WithRetrieveDataMethod((context) =>
                 {
                     // Query your data here.
-Obey Ordering, paging and filtering paramters given in the options.
+Obey Ordering, paging and filtering paramters given in the context.QueryOptions.
                     // Use Entity Framwork, a module from your IoC Container, or any other method.
                     // Return QueryResult object containing IEnumerable<YouModelItem>